Tailored from £16,950 per family excl. flights

 12 days Selous, Ruaha, Zanzibar

 Lesser known than their northern counterparts, the Selous and Ruaha can boast Africa’s largest animal populations, including Tanzania’s biggest elephant herd.
 The diversity of landscapes – from desert-like savannah to wetlands, and from rocky outcrops to Baobab trees - offer ever-changing points of interest, and also translates into a wide array of A-list wildlife (think: lions, leopards, elephants, hippos, crocodiles and more).

 Fun game drives and exciting boat safaris add to the adventure, making this a natural choice for families with older children or teenagers.

-Due to their proximate location, a southern circuit safari eliminates the need for long drives that can characterise safaris in the north.
+Due to their proximate location, a southern circuit safari, involves light aircraft flights which eliminates the need for long drives that can characterise safaris in the north of Tanzania.